Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Related work and software

 \subsection{Multi-qubit Compiler}

 Although both previous compilers only support the mapping and scheduling tasks, as of our current knowledge, there is no available software capable of performing multi-qubit-aware synthesis for general quantum algorithms.
-For classical reversible logic, tools~\cite{adarshSyReCSynthesizerMQT2022,soekenSynthesisReversibleCircuits2012} exist that create circuits containing Toffoli and higher controlled NOT gates.
-However, ~\textcite{patelGeyserCompilationFramework2022a} and the corresponding open-source Python software \emph{Geyser}\cite{tirthak_patel_2022_7084132} take a different approach.
+For classical reversible logic, tools~\cite{zulehnerOnePassDesignReversible2018,soekenSynthesisReversibleCircuits2012} exist that create circuits containing Toffoli and higher controlled NOT gates.

+\textbf{1.} However, ~\citet{patelGeyserCompilationFramework2022a} and the corresponding open-source Python software \emph{Geyser}\cite{tirthak_patel_2022_7084132} take a different approach.
 Instead of decomposing a large unitary into a basis gate set containing multi-qubit gates, they compose blocks of Toffoli gates from a set of two-qubit gates.

 \begin{itemize} \item\emph{Synthesis}: The approach involves identifying gate blocks containing three qubits and seeking an equivalent gate sequence built from Toffoli gates and single-qubit gates.
 This is achieved by minimizing the Hilbert-Schmidt distance between the original gates and the substitute gates. \item\emph{Mapping}: The SC compiler Qiskit~\cite{Qiskit} is used, considering that the constructed Toffoli blocks do not restrict each other. \end{itemize}